 2. Put your freebie front and center.
 And sideways.
 And up and down.
 Basically, make sure every visitor sees it, and most importantly: delete the “subscribe to my updates” jargon and tell them what they’re really getting (value): “Weekly fiction favorites delivered to your email” or “Advice from an author aficionado—plus a free short story” or “5 must-dos for an irresistible speaker proposal.”

 3. Add Facebook Live as an event.
-I used this strategy for my Self-Publishing Q&A for Curiouser Author Society.
+I used this strategy for my Self-Publishing Q&A for the former Curiouser Author Society.
 Go to your author Facebook page, halfway down on the left-hand side is the option Upcoming Events.
 Create an event for your Facebook Live session so you can gauge interest.
 You can even promote this through Facebook ads!
 Facebook Live is a great option if you want to show fans your book signing table, you opening the box of your print books for the first time, or you interviewing another author.

 4. Create a landing page for your email subscription.
 “Why?
 It’s already on my website.”
 When you add a link to your website and tell Facebookers, “Just scroll down and you’ll see the option to subscribe,” it’s inconvenient.
 And have you ever used a MailChimp direct link?
 Yikes.
-Make a clean landing page for your email subscription like so or like so.
+Make a clean landing page for your email subscription like so.
 The best part?
 When you post this link on Facebook, it uses the photo you have and makes it look super legit.

 5. Pin this new fancy opt-in page to your Facebook and Twitter pages with a call to action.